 It is necessary to properly plan for the various project phases before the start of construction.

-Managing the EPC project involves several specific stages including:
+Managing the EPC project involves several specific stages, including:

 - The Design Phase consists of the final design details and installation planning for the agreed-upon energy conservation measures (ECMs).
-Considerations should include: - Paying careful attention to sizing equipment correctly - Evaluating interactions between equipment to maximize system performance and efficiency - Clearly defining the scope of work in sufficient detail - Basing designs on accurate existing conditions data - Designing projects to minimize life cycle costs - Simplifying equipment and materials inventory requirements by standardizing design choices - Reviewing long-term operations and maintenance implications - Schedule of review meetings and maintain complete written records on decisions - The Construction Phase Completion of the installed ECMs should include: - Focusing on the review and approval process - Coordinating early with other construction projects to avoid confusion and delays - Keeping complete written records
+Considerations should include: - Paying careful attention to sizing equipment correctly - Evaluating interactions between equipment to maximize system performance and efficiency - Clearly defining the scope of work in sufficient detail - Basing designs on accurate existing conditions data - Designing projects to minimize life cycle costs - Simplifying equipment and materials inventory requirements by standardizing design choices - Reviewing long-term operations and maintenance implications - Developing a schedule of review meetings with complete written meeting minutes - The Construction Phase Completion of the installed ECMs should include: - Focusing on the review and approval process - Coordinating early with other construction projects to avoid confusion and delays - Keeping complete written records - Monitoring construction progress regularly - Spot-checking installations to identify quality control issues

-- Monitoring construction progress regularly and spot-checking installations to catch quality issues. - Commissioning Phase to assure installed ECMs are operating as designed and maintaining the guaranteed savings.
-When evaluating the commissioning process consider the following questions: - Is a qualified independent commissioning agent available? - Is the commissioning plan appropriate and does it meet the project needs? - Are the commissioning personnel qualified? - Is the test equipment calibrated? - Are the data accurate? - Are the technicians doing what they say they are doing? - If the ESCO is doing its own commissioning, who's monitoring the commissioning process? - Performance Monitoring monitoring of maintenance activities, standards of service and comfort and utility savings over the life of the performance contract.
-Some key questions for performance monitoring include: - What data will be collected, measured, calculated, simulated, or estimated to monitor performance? - What will be the content and format for the data in the performance monitoring reports? - How will maintenance tasks be allocated based on cost and capability between the agency and ESCO? - Does the responsible party have the required expertise, time, and budget to achieve the desired outcomes? - Who's verifying the guaranteed savings?
+- The Commissioning Phase to assure installed ECMs are operating as designed and maintaining the guaranteed savings.
+When evaluating the commissioning process, consider the following questions: - Is the commissioning plan appropriate and does it meet the project needs? - Are the commissioning personnel qualified? - Is the test equipment calibrated? - Are the data accurate? - Is there an agreed-upon commissioning approach and commissioning report format for agency and ESCO personnel to follow and verify optimization of installed ECMs? - Are the technicians doing what they say they are doing? - Who is the agency representative or third-party agency representative to observe the commissioning inspections and tests? - If the ESCO is doing its own commissioning, who's monitoring the commissioning process? - Performance Monitoring monitoring of maintenance activities, standards of service and comfort and utility savings over the life of the performance contract.
+Some key questions for performance monitoring include: - What data will be collected, measured, calculated, simulated, or estimated to monitor performance? - What will be the content and format for the data in the performance monitoring reports? - How will maintenance tasks be allocated based on cost and capability between the agency and ESCO? - Does the responsible party have the required expertise, time, and budget to achieve the desired outcomes?

-Measurement and Verification --The formal measurement and verification of utility savings is discussed in Section 6 of this guide.
+- Who's verifying the guaranteed savings? - Measurement and Verification --The formal measurement and verification of utility savings is discussed in Section 6 of this guide.